 Changes being made through the HPOA will impact all British Columbians who rely on accessible dental care.
 No other jurisdiction in Canada has legislation like this.

-Join us in standing up for accessible, high-quality oral health care in BC.
+You joined us in standing up for accessible, high-quality oral health care in BC.
 Together, we can advocate for fair and effective regulations that protect the interests of all British Columbians.
 Thank you!
+We look forward to presenting our petition to the BC Legislature later this spring.

 This petition is intended to support improved oral health care access and affordability for all British Columbians.
 Participation is entirely voluntary, and patients should feel free to decide whether to participate without any pressure or obligation.
 Your signature helps amplify our message to the provincial government, ensuring policymakers hear the concerns of patients and professionals alike.